 A Lease for the Duration

-A lease in commercial or retail real estate can exist for some years.
-The fact of the matter is that the lease can be shaped at the time of the lease negotiation to help the landlord’s position over the lease term.
-Out of every lease, the final lease document between the parties is a reflection on a number of things such as:
+The fact of the matter is that the lease can be shaped at the time of the lease negotiation to help the landlord’s position over the lease term; that is a strategic advantage, and that is what leasing agents or property managers do.

 - What the tenant sees as acceptable when it comes to the level of rent and the conditions of occupancy